KVNA (AM): KEOS

 Today's KVNA started as KEOS, which used the slogan "Service in Sound in Northern Arizona" in the 1950s and 1960s.
 The station was owned by Flagstaff businessman Jack Bird and licensed to Thunderbird Broadcasting Company; the call letters stood for the initials of the first owner, E.O.
 Smith.
 KEOS ("Chaos") was a 1,000-watt daytimer signing off at sunset each day on the 1290 AM frequency.

 In 1963, the second radio station to operate in Flagstaff failed.
 KGPH signed on December 6, 1950, from studios in the Weatherford Hotel.
 The station would relocate from 1230 kHz to 690 in 1953.
 KGPH was bought by a part-owner of Phoenix's KOY in April 1956; the new owners changed the callsign to KVNA.
 In June 1963, KVNA was sold to Frontier Television for $95,000.
-KVNA was described as defunct by that September, With it’s license deleted on January 4, 1965, and in October 1963, KEOS filed to take over the superior 24-hour facilities that belonged to KVNA.
+KVNA was described as defunct by that September, With its license deleted on January 4, 1965, and in October 1963, KEOS filed to take over the superior 24-hour facilities that belonged to KVNA.
 The application was approved in 1966, but it was not until the station completed construction of its new studio facilities, on September 8, 1969, that it moved to 690.
 The new KEOS broadcast with 1,000 watts day and 500 watts night, DA-2.
 The station later changed its call sign to KZKZ after it was sold in 1981.